maelys-mcardle/snowflake/docs/language-reference.md

 to perform a task.
 Each instruction has up to two parameters.
 Parameters specify extra information the instruction needs to complete the task.

-This documentation covers these concepts and all the supported instructions.

 ## Instructions

 Below is the full instruction set supported by Snowflake.
 There are different types of